femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 > “God loves me too much to watch me languish in pain and suffering.
 He will wipe my tears and heal my broken heart.”

 ### I AM A CHANNEL OF BLESSING TO MY GENERATION

 [James 1 : 17](https://www.biblegateway.com/passage/?search=James1:17&version=NLT) [Genesis 27 : 29](https://www.biblegateway.com/passage/?search=Genesis27:29&version=NLT)

 One of our core responsibilities as God’s creation is to be a vessel of blessing to our generation.
 As the light of God, we are created to radiate his glory amongst our peers.
 So, anytime you find your self giving up, say this to yourself:

-> “God created me for his purpose, and that I will fulfil.
+> “God created me for his purpose, and that I will fulfill.
 I am blessed to bless others.
 I will radiate his glory and inspire my generation.
 I am the change.”

 ### I AM A CHILD OF LIGHT

 [John 8 : 12](https://www.biblegateway.com/passage/?search=John8:12&version=NLT) [John 9 : 5](https://www.biblegateway.com/passage/?search=John9:5&version=NLT)